 Records & Archives does not charge an additional fee for reproduction of photographs made for research purposes.
 However, copies made for the purpose of publication are subject to a fee of $25.00 per image.
 Researchers must also obtain the permission of the Manager, Records & Archives, prior to publication.

 In instances where an inter-negative must be created from a print before a reproduction can be made, the researcher is responsible for the cost of the inter-negative.
 The inter-negative remains the property of Records & Archives.

 Researchers assume all responsibility for determining ownership of copyright prior to the use of archival records for commercial purposes.
-Records & Archives' staff can provide guidance in this area, but the Board of Governors of Exhibition Place and the Canadian National Exhibition Association will not assume any liability associated with the use of these records.
+Records & Archives' staff can provide guidance in this area, but the Board of Governors of Exhibition Place will not assume any liability associated with the use of these records.